 To download the minimum requirements for the Ohio Governor’s Expedited Pardon Project, click on the button below.

-To apply to participate in the Ohio Governor’s Expedited Pardon Project, rehabilitated citizens must meet the
+To apply to participate in the Ohio Governor’s Expedited Pardon Project, rehabilitated citizens must meet the following criteria:

 - The person must have completed the sentence for the Ohio conviction(s) for which they are seeking a pardon at least 10 years ago.